canonical/phone-docs/en/scopes/guides/integration-aggregator-scopes.md

+---
+title: "Scopes guides - integration with aggregator scopes"
+---

-# Integration with aggregator scopes
+# Scopes guides - integration with aggregator scopes

 Here you can find information about some specific aggregator scopes.
 This information helps scope developers understand how to make their scopes fit